azerion/bluestack-sdk-ios/setup.md

     intersFactory = [[MNGAdsFactory alloc]init];// Or
     intersFactory = nil;
 ```
-- Calling releaseMemory at the dealloc of delegate
+- Calling releaseMemory at the dealloc of delegate$

 ```objc
     -(void)dealloc{
         [intersFactory releaseMemory];